Tag Archives: Ingrid Thulin

 Anna returns to the cafe, brushes past the waiter, and returns to the hotel.

 Some say the relationship between Anna and Ester can be interpreted as a push and pull between the same person.
-That impacts me as much as two separate people and I kept thinking of this point throughout the film.
+That impacts me as much as two separate people, and I kept thinking about this point throughout the film.

 Bergman incorporates several shots of the two women either side by side or their faces very close.
 This enhances the idea that they could be one person with deep psychological conflict.